shoui520/shoui520.github.io/docs/monolingual.md

 **三省堂 新明解国語辞典 第七版** - 7th edition of Shinmeikai.
 Very verbose and precise with their definitions, always uses easy language, written from the ground up, instead of being based on old Meiji era dictionaries like the rest.
 However the definitions can get convoluted and confusing for most people.
 This is the smallest dictionary.
 7th edition has weird formatting so I kept the 5th edition in the pack, I recommend you use the 5th edition instead to not clutter your Yomichan.
 Will be fixed soon.

-**三省堂 ハイブリッド新辞林** - Daijirin's little brother, Shinjirin.
+**三省堂 ハイブリッド新辞林** - Daijirin's little sister, Shinjirin.
 The best thing about it is its concise definitions and how it has separate entries for different kanji variants like 撃つ vs 打つ.
 Highly recommended for beginners.

 **三省堂 大辞林 第三版** - 3rd edition of Daijirin.
 One of the bigger dictionaries, a great all rounder and my personal top dictionary.
 Has names such as place names, common names and famous people too.
 The only thing I don't like it about it is that it can get unnecessarily scientific.
 I would put this next to Daijisen.